 The Young Leaders Network is designed for young people, in grade 8 and older, who want to make an impact for others with epilepsy and for their communities.
 Started in 2016-2017, our program has grown to include more than 70 young people from all 4 states.
-Participants work with leader Chanda Gunn to pick out specific projects they would like to pursue, which most recently include raising money to help someone get a service dog, public policy advocacy, and supporting EFNE through work like participating in our Walks for Epilepsy as teams.
+Participants work with leader Chanda Gunn to pick out specific projects they would like to pursue, which most recently include raising money to help for service dogs, public policy advocacy, and supporting EFNE through community engagement work such as team participation in our Walks for Epilepsy.

 How do I get involved - and where?
 In our first year, our in-person programs were held in the Greater Boston area, but in the coming year, we will have programs in Boston, Providence, and Portland -- and we hope to grow even further in other cities!
 If you’re interested in participating, let us know by emailing Chanda Gunn at email@example.com.

 When?
-In-person meetings are typically held on the 3rd Saturday of the month from 11 to 2.
+In-person meetings are typically held on the 3rd Saturday of the month from 11:00 AM to 2:00 PM.
 Subcommittee meetings are held by phone and are led by a Young Adult Leader.
 These meetings are set at times which are convenient for the committee members.
 Be sure to visit our YLN calendar for upcoming events and meetings!

 Tell me more about what to expect: Fun, friendship, involvement, and learning!
 Last spring, the group met at Northeastern University to learn about how to write “elevator speeches.”
 They then recorded their speeches at the University’s recording studio.
-Another time, they met with world famous author Francisco Stork, who told them about creative writing and got folks started in create writing.
-The group also volunteered at the Boston Walk for Epilepsy, where they managed younger children’s activities, like facepainting and games.
+The group also met with world-famous author Francisco Stork, who spoke to YLN members about creative writing - inspiring the group to do their own writing!
+The Young Leaders also volunteered at the Boston Walk for Epilepsy, where they managed younger children’s activities, such as face-painting and games.

 Do I have to attend every meeting?
 No: but we hope you’ll want to!

 Is there a fee?
 No.